 Communication Is Important

-An important component of any professional work is the dissemination of that work.
+Dissemination is an important component of any professional work.
 During the program, students give several talks on their research, including talks at a statewide REU conference and at MathFest (the summer meetings of the Mathematical Association of America).
 Students also write weekly reports on their accomplishments, which are eventually combined to create a final technical report.
 This final report can serve as a starting point for creating a manuscript to be submitted to a journal.